LukasWoodtli/WebPage/pelican/content/object_databases.md

     - text-based or graphical interface
     - declarative
 - Efficient execution
-    - possibility for query optimisation
+    - possibility for query optimization
     - Application independent
     - work on any possible database
     - no need for additional methods on user-defined types